BrodoDigitale/react-mesto-api-full/README.md

 ![](frontend/public/mesto-react_preview_640px.gif)

 ### Implemented functionality:
-- Authorization and registration of users,
+- Authorization and registration of users
-- User profile editing,
+- User profile editing
-- Creation of new posts,
+- Creation of new posts
-- Deletion of posts,
+- Deletion of posts
-- Liking and disliking of posts.
+- Liking and disliking of posts
--

 ### Tech stack:
 - Html / CSS
 - Javascript